kmsoln/JavaWebDevDocs/en/springsecurity/classes/csrf-token-repository.md

 }
 ```

-In this example, `CustomCsrfTokenRepository` implements the `CsrfTokenRepository` interface and overrides the methods to generate, store, retrieve, and validate CSRF tokens.
-It uses a concurrent map (`tokenStore`) to store tokens in memory.
+In this example, `CustomCsrfTokenRepository` implements the `CsrfTokenRepository` interface and handles methods for generating, storing, retrieving, and validating CSRF tokens.
+It utilizes a concurrent map (`tokenStore`) to store tokens in memory.

 ### Configuring CsrfTokenRepository

-To use `CsrfTokenRepository`, configure it in the Spring Security configuration to be invoked during CSRF token handling.
+To utilize `CsrfTokenRepository`, configure it in the Spring Security setup to handle CSRF token operations.

 ### Example: